Lina AbiRafeh, Executive Director, The Arab Institute for Women

 Sandra Paunksniene (she/her) is a Global Administration Manager at IBM.
 Recently, Sandra served as a program director for an international Historical Dialogues and Accountability Fellowship program at Columbia University and worked with practitioners and researchers from conflict and post-conflict countries.
 Sandra’s prior experience includes foreign policy and international affairs (UN, EU and the Council of Europe).
 She designed and led workshops for civil society organizations in Myanmar in 2019.
 Sandra has earned her Master’s degree in Negotiation and Conflict Resolution from Columbia University and Master’s and Bachelor’s degrees in Organizational Psychology from Vytautas Magnus University (Lithuania).

-Bipasha Ray (she/her) is a multi-lingual human rights practitioner with 18 years of experience in journalism, political philanthropy, and policy research.
-She specializes in designing fellowship programs through a systems lens, building field and movement resilience by supporting nonprofit executive leadership transitions, and curating experiential learning journeys to challenge orthodoxies.
-She was formerly the Project Director running the New Executives Fund and the Contested Spaces Initiative at the Open Society Foundations.
-She joined the Foundations in 2008 to help launch its Open Society Fellowship.
+Bipasha Ray (she/her) is Vice President of Scalable Solutions at Panorama Global, a platform for social change that partners with visionary leaders and social impact organizations to implement systemic solutions to pressing global challenges such as pandemic prevention, climate change, mental health, human rights of marginalized populations and women’s political participation.
+She has 18 years of experience in journalism, human rights, political philanthropy, and policy research, with a passion for supporting activists, nonprofit organizations and movements working towards a more just and equitable society.
+She was most recently the Project Director running the New Executives Fund and the Contested Spaces Initiative at the Open Society Foundations.
+She joined the Foundations in 2008 to help launch and scale its Open Society Fellowship program.
 Previously, she was a research associate at the Project on Defense Alternatives in Cambridge, Massachusetts, and an Associated Press reporter in Boston and Philadelphia.
-Ray has a Masters in Arts in International Politics from Queens University Belfast in Northern Ireland, funded by a Rotary scholarship, and a Bachelors in Science in Mass Communication and French from North Dakota State University.
-She is originally from Mumbai.
+Originally from Mumbai, Bipasha has a Master’s degree in International Politics from Queens University Belfast in Northern Ireland funded by a full Rotary Ambassadorial scholarship, and a Bachelor’s degree in Mass Communications from North Dakota State University.
+She serves as a board member for Riverside Language Program, an immigrant integration and English language education center in New York City, and as a helpline volunteer for Sakhi supporting domestic violence survivors of South Asian origin.

 Vanessa Rios, Director of Monitoring, Evaluation, and Learning, Vera Institute of Justice